New Mexico authorities detain man in fatal shooting of state police officer

 Hare parked behind the BMW, and a man got out, approached the patrol car on the passenger side, then shot the officer without warning.
 They said the motorist then walked to the driver’s side of the police vehicle, shot Hare again, and pushed him into the back seat before taking off in the patrol vehicle.

-State Police later learned that the white BMW was reported missing in South Carolina and that it belonged to a woman who was killed there, paramedic Phonesia Machado-Fore.
+State Police later learned that the white BMW was reported missing in South Carolina and that it belonged to a woman who was killed there last week, Phonesia Machado-Fore, 52, a Marion County paramedic.

+On Saturday, Weisler said state police were in contact with South Carolina authorities.
+The Marion County Sheriff’s Office in South Carolina has reported on its Facebook page that Machado-Fore’s body was found about 6:15 p.m.
+Friday outside of Lake View in neighboring Dillon County.
+Her family had reported her missing Thursday evening.
+The Dillon County Coroner’s Office has scheduled an autopsy for Monday.

+Marion County Sheriff Brian Wallace on Sunday said he was relieved to learn of Smith's detention.

+“I believe that I speak for many here in Marion County when I tell you that I am overwhelmed with relief knowing that Jaremy Smith is in custody,” Wallace said in a statement posted on Facebook.
+“At this time, Marion County Sheriff’s Office has no charges on Jaremy Smith.
+Therefore, he will remain in the custody of New Mexico State Police to face charges.”

-A call to the public defenders’ office was not answered and it was unclear whether Smith had a legal representative.
+A call to the public defenders’ office in New Mexico was not answered and it was unclear whether Smith had a legal representative.

 Credit: AP